orchestr7/vercraft/README.md

 ## How it works
-VerCraft automatically calculates the version for your currently checked-out commit.
+VerCraft automatically calculates the version for your currently checked-out ref (commit or branch).
 It determines the version based solely on two factors: the currently checked-out branch and release branches (branches with the release/ prefix) present in your project’s Git log.